roidrage/paperplanes/_posts/2014-04-01-the-joy-of-new-technology.md

 ---
 title: The Joys of New Technology
-topics: technology learning
+tags: technology learning
-layout: single
+layout: post
 ---
 Just recently I told you to [disregard new and technology unknown to you when you're building a product and a business from